• Skip to primary navigation

 Tofu is high in protein and low in calories, making it an excellent choice for those looking to add more protein to their diet.

-Tofu can be used as a substitute for meat or fish in many recipes.
+Tofu can be used as a substitute for meat or fish in many recipes - pair it with BBQ tofu sides that shine for balanced plates.

 It is also a good choice for those wanting to add more plant-based foods to their diet.